Record and Schedule automated User Flows Tests in Testdom.io

 Step 3: Click Start Recording

-Back in the editor, you will see initial blocks (e.g., Start Chrome and Navigate with your URL).
-Click the red record button in the editor header to begin recording.
+Back in the editor, you will see initial blocks (for example, Start Chrome and Navigate with your URL).
+These represent how Testdom.io will launch and drive Chrome on the server side.
+Click the red record button in the editor header to begin recording the flow with the Chrome Extension Recorder.

 Screenshot 3 - Click Start Recording in the editor header